Tchefuncte River: Lighthouse

 In 1837, the Tchefuncte River Range Lights was built to guide vessels across Lake Pontchartrain to the mouth of the Tchefuncte River.
-The lighting apparatus was supplied by Winslow Lewis and consisted of nine lamps with several fourteen-inch reflectors.
+The lighting apparatus was supplied by Winslow Lewis and consisted of nine lamps with several 14-inch reflectors.
 The lighthouse was damaged sometime during the Civil War and was repaired in 1867.
 The U.S. Coast Guard later took control over the lighthouse in 1939 and used an electrical automation system to power the lighthouse.
-Then in 1999 the local town of Madisonville, Louisiana assumed ownership and the Institute of Museum and Library Services issued a grant for restoring the historical property.
-The lighthouse survived the Hurricane Katrina and Rita and continues to be an important historical location.
+Then in 1999, the local town of Madisonville assumed ownership and the Institute of Museum and Library Services issued a grant for restoring the historical property.
+The lighthouse is visible from Marina del Ray down to the parking area at the Madisonville Boat Launch.
+The lighthouse also survived Hurricane Katrina and Hurricane Rita, and continues to be an important historical location.

 Course

 The Tchefuncte rises in northeastern Tangipahoa Parish and initially flows southward; the river is used to define part of the eastern boundary of Tangipahoa Parish and parts of the western boundaries of Washington and St. Tammany Parishes before turning southeastward into St. Tammany Parish, where it passes the city of Covington and the town of Madisonville.
 It collects its largest tributary, the Bogue Falaya, at Covington and flows into Lake Pontchartrain about 2 mi south of Madisonville, near the lake's northern extremity.